Antoine Wagner: Artwork

 Wagner's multifaceted practice has created an entire visual language to engage the audience in communicating with nature.
 Abstract unseen anthropomorphic shapes found in nature and minerals are the main actors of this world of mythologies and cyclical redundancies.
-Through different mediums and projects, the artist examines the themes of identity, geography and spirituality and offers the viewer an escape from traditional geographic and artistic boundaries.
+Wagner examines the themes of identity, geography and spirituality and offers the viewer an escape from traditional geographic and artistic boundaries.

 Through his exhibitions including Exil (Museum am Rothenbaum, 2013), and Kundry (La Filature de Mulhouse 2015), Wagner applied his experience in the moving image to photography, exploring the possibilities of narrative in a silent and motionless environment through large-scale abstract photography.

 In 2018, Wagner directed Act II of the Opera Die Walkure at Frank Gehry's New World Center in Miami.

 Wagner's site-specific multimedia installation Sentimental Analysis (April 2019) responds to the legend of Ara the Beautiful at the National Gallery of Armenia.